-- If your landlord fails to repair or properly maintain your apartment or fails to comply with an order of the Building Inspection Division, you may be entitled to abate/reduce part of your rent.
-Do not withhold rent for repair problems without first contacting Building Inspection or one or more of the agencies listed in this brochure for advice or assistance.
+If the owner fails to follow an order from Building Inspection, you may be able to abate/reduce part of your rent.
+Do not withhold rent for repair problems without first contacting Building Inspection.
 MGO 32.04, Wis.
 Stats.
 704.07(4)

-- A landlord cannot enter your apartment without either your permission on a case by case basis or giving you 24 hours notice to show the apartment or for repairs.
+- A landlord cannot enter your unit without your permission or notice.
+They must give 12 hours notice to show the apartment or for repairs.
 Emergencies are an exception to this rule.
 MGO 32.05(1)(d)

-- A landlord cannot lease the apartment to future renters before 1/4 of the lease term has passed, unless they have notified you of an earlier date in a non-standard rental provision form.
+- A landlord cannot lease the apartment to future renters before 1/4 of the lease term has passed.
+The exception is if they notified you of an earlier date in a non-standard rental provision form.
 MGO 32.12(9)

 - A landlord may regulate guests by stating a guest policy in the lease.
 They may not prohibit all guests.
 MGO 32.05(1)(g)

-- A notice by the landlord to show your apartment cannot cover more than three (3) consecutive days or more than three (3) hours a day and must note the specific times of entry.
-MGO 32.05(1)(e)
+A notice by the landlord to show your apartment must note the specific times of entry.
+A notice cannot cover

 - A landlord must knock and identify themselves before entering your apartment.
 MGO 32.05(1)(f), ATCP 134.09(2)(d)